omnidotdev/sigil/README.md

 # Omni Sigil Design System & UI Kit

+> [!WARNING]
+> This project is in early development.
+Use at your own risk, and expect turbulence in the codebase.

 Universal design system and component library for Omni, powered by [Panda](https://panda-css.com/) and [Ark](https://ark-ui.com/).

 ## Quick Start